Community Health Resource Coordinator

 - Proven track record of maintaining a positive work atmosphere by behaving and communicating in a manner that fosters good relations with clients, customers, co-workers, and supervisors

 - Ability to treat clients, co-workers, and the public in a respectful and courteous manner at all times

 - Ability to develop a sense of community with staff, program participants, and volunteers

 - Ability to remain calm and focused in the face of other people’s distress

 - Ability to develop a supportive, empowering culture for diverse members of the community

-- Valid PA driver’s license must possess vehicle and be able to travel to various locations throughout Lancaster County.
-Has valid insurance and full time use of a vehicle
+- Valid PA driver’s license must possess a vehicle and be able to travel to various locations throughout Lancaster County.
+Has valid insurance and full-time use of a vehicle

 - Strong organizational skills in managing complex tasks with autonomy

 - Ability to work flexible schedules, including occasional nights and weekends based on customers’ availability